 Coming from Page take US 89 west 14.4 miles (measured from the Glen Canyon Visitor Center) to Ethan Allen Way in Big Water.
 Take Ethan Allen Way 0.3 miles and make a right onto Glen Canyon National Park Road.
 In another 0.5 miles you will reach Wahweap Creek which normally has a little water in it.
 It should be easy to cross.
 Follow this good gravel road 13.1 miles from the creek crossing to the intersection with Smoky Mountain Road and bear right onto Recreation Road 230.
 Take Recreation Road 230 4.2 miles to the intersection with Recreation Road 264 and turn right.
 After about 4.5 miles Recreation Road 264 officially ends.
 It becomes an unnamed road and travels over slickrock for about 2 miles to Alstrom Point.
 The road is cairned but can be hard to follow.
-The roads on the other side of Wahweap Creek can be impassable when wet after the gravel section.
+The roads on the other side of Wahweap Creek are impassable when wet after you leave the graveled sections.

 Lake Powell is covered by 31 USGS 24K topo maps.
 Alstrom Point is covered by Gunsight Butte and Warm Creek Bay.
 Alstrom Point is right on the intersection of these two maps so you should download both.
 The Wild Horse Mesa and Page maps cover the area on the other side of Lake Powell should you wish to identify POIs on the south side of the lake.
 All Lake Powell topo maps can be downloaded from this site on the Lake Powell map page.